noud/gripp-api-platform-react-admin-openapi/README.md

 ![Login](./docs/gripp_client_react_admin_login.png?raw=true "Login")

 The username demo and password demo will do.
-(The inactive username nodemo and password nodemo will not be allowed to login.) @TODO There is still a snag in the backend ApiUser.

 ## Developing